The State Pension

 Claiming the extra money as a lump sum

 Currently the law states that if you put off claiming your State Pension for at least 12 months in a row, you may choose to take a lump sum payment instead of extra pension.
-This will include interest of 2% above a rate set by the Bank of England.
+This will include interest of 2% above Bank of England base rate.
 The lump sum is taxable at the same rate as your other income.

 What counts towards your extra State Pension

 In general, all the weeks you put off claiming your State Pension will count towards your extra State Pension, but there are exceptions.
 These are generally connected to time when you are also receiving other State Benefits.

 To find out more about deferring your State pension, please click here.